mickelson/attract/Layouts.md

      get reset the next time the user changes the game selection.
    * `shader` - Get/set the GLSL shader for this image.
 This can only be set to an instance of the class `fe.Shader` (see: `fe.add_shader()`).
+   * trigger - Get/set the transition that triggers updates of this artwork.
+     Can be set to `Transition.ToNewSelection` or `Transition.EndNavigation`.
+     Default value is `Transition.ToNewSelection`.

 Member Functions: